-The paintings are well-lit, but the rooms they are in are dimmer than what one would normally expect.
+The paintings were well-lit, but the rooms they were in were dimmer than what one would normally expect.
 This, in combination with the earth-colored green and red walls and the dark gray-green floors with spots of white randomly scattered about, creates a contemplative and melancholy mood that may have resonated with Soutine’s state of mind while he was working.

 The contour of each object in the painting is well-defined.
 The abstraction is different from what was described above.
 Soutine repeats the rectangle throughout the composition.
 There are red rectangles and yellow rectangles as well as the two rectangles of the sky.

 I see Soutine as a kindred spirit.
 I feel the passion he has for his art in every brushstroke.
-This exhibit captures the best of Soutine and has allowed me to relate to the subject matter of his still life paintings in a deeper and more profound way than I would have been able to without him.
-Maybe this is because the struggle of the flesh that Soutine depicts mirrors the struggles that Soutine himself endured.
-Soutine did not have an easy life.
-I am not sure of the reason, but whatever it is, I am deeply moved that an artist can expose so much of himself by painting dead flesh and leave me longing for more.
-‘Chaim Soutine: Flesh’ is an exhibit I am hoping to see over and over again until it closes on September 16, 2018.
+This exhibit captured the best of Soutine and has allowed me to relate to the subject matter of his still life paintings in a deep and profound way.
+Maybe this is because the struggle of the flesh that Soutine depicts mirrors the struggles that Soutine himself endured in his life.